open-alchemy/OpenAlchemyEditor/web/README.md

 Events (more information <https://angular.io/api/router/RouterEvent>):

-- `routerNavigationStartExampleId`: The route has changed to a particular seed, detected based on `NavigationStart`
+- `routerNavigationStartExamplesId`: The route has changed to a particular seed, detected based on `NavigationStart`
   <https://angular.io/api/router/NavigationStart> to urls of the form
-  `example/:id`.
+  `examples/:id`.

 #### Reacting to Events